datatags/InfinitodeWheelSolver/README.md

 I suppose I'm not sure if this is an exhaustive list of what influences wheel generation, so maybe there are more confounding factors once that one is solved.
 That's just the one I know of; it took me quite a while to track down in the initial implementation of this app.

+### Parallel processing and saving path progress

+Another way to increase processing speed is to do it in parallel.
+The game uses a lot of global state, so it would have to be implemented as separate processes, each with their own instance of the solver and the game.

+Saving path progress would help this along as well, allowing you to stop and resume path processing and allowing straightforward synchronization of the worker processes.

 ## 💻 API